11 Best lenses for Nikon d3100: (2023 Guide & Reviews)

 Quiet and speedy AF:

-The lens is equipped with Hyper Sonic Motor driven by ultrasonic waves.
+The lens is equipped with a Hyper Sonic Motor driven by ultrasonic waves.

 It gives you quiet and high-speed AF.